 These photos are from the article I've linked below, which has more info.
 These are of the same horse before DSLD was apparent, and in advanced stages.

 I can't tell you how many posts I've seen of someone who either just bought a horse, or was about to buy a horse, and posted pictures of it, with pasterns clearly dropped but having no clue their horse is in an advanced stage of DSLD.
-Unless you are doing it purely because you want to help the horse, do not purchase a horse with this condition.
-Typically they should not be ridden, and there is no cure.
+Unless you are doing it purely because you want to help the horse, do not purchase a horse with this condition. it is a degenerative condition and the horse will eventually get the the point where it cannot be ridden.
+There is no cure.

 You can help manage the horse's comfort however.
 Often special shoeing packages are used.
 Boots have been difficult in the past.
 Why?
 Looking at the advanced-stage photo you can see that with most boots, including traditional Scoots, the horse's pasterns would be dropping right onto the top of the heel strap (or back of the boot in enclosed boots) causing severe rubs.
 I have fit a few DSLD horses in traditional Scoots but not in such an advanced stage, with extra careful fitting, doubled up EVA gaiters, and all sorts of admonitions to the owners to keep an eye on things.